collapsed-stacks/atheism/questions/2195/what-is-the-functional-difference-between-atheism-and-ignosticism.md

 - posted by: [Borror0](https://stackexchange.com/users/-1/484-borror0) on 2011-01-14
 - score: 3

-<p>The term "god" is meaningless.
-It is applied to supernatural beings in such an arbitrary way that it is impossible to come up with a definition of the term that isn't, itself, subjective and prone to interpretation (ie "supernatural being of a great importance").</p>
+The term "god" is meaningless.
+It is applied to supernatural beings in such an arbitrary way that it is impossible to come up with a definition of the term that isn't, itself, subjective and prone to interpretation (ie "supernatural being of a great importance").

-<p>Since the term "atheism" is dependent on a coherent definition of god to be meaningful, then, if there is no coherent definition of "god", the term "atheism" is meaningless as well.
-Thus, an ignostic is just an atheist who realized that atheism is a meaningless term and wants to point it out by labeling himself or herself differently.</p>
+Since the term "atheism" is dependent on a coherent definition of god to be meaningful, then, if there is no coherent definition of "god", the term "atheism" is meaningless as well.
+Thus, an ignostic is just an atheist who realized that atheism is a meaningless term and wants to point it out by labeling himself or herself differently.

-<p>The difference is mostly semantical.</p>
+The difference is mostly semantical.

-<p>In a practical sense, there is no difference between an atheist and an ignostic.
+In a practical sense, there is no difference between an atheist and an ignostic.
 Both lack a belief in god.
-Ignosticism is just another brand of atheism by all practical standards. </p>
+Ignosticism is just another brand of atheism by all practical standards.

 ## Answer 2196